 The one aspect of social media that easily comes to mind as being evidentiary is the very content itself.
 On networks such as Facebook and Twitter, people will post their views and opinions.
 Users will talk about practically anything often with the misconception that just their friends can see their posts when on the contrary their posts are often seen by the general public as well.
 Quite often the posts include photos, photos that may show someone on vacation when they are supposed to be taking sick leave or taking part in strenuous activities when they are supposedly injured.

 Thinking a little more outside the box, one can realize that social media forensics will allow an investigator to place an individual at a location at a specific time.
 Social networking applications such as Twitter and Facebook will identify the location of the account holder and will include that location with the posting, a posting that always includes the time.
 Another step further and one can use social media to determine relationships.
 Knowing “who knows who” may be very important in an investigation or in litigation.

 Did you know that most social media applications include the ability to privately message others?
 Not only can a user post comments with varying degrees of privacy, but messaging is also allowed on a one to one, one to many or many to many relationship.
 Those messages are kept private by anyone who is on the message string.

 Hidden Information – Twitter Status Object

-But what about some of the hidden information?
+But what about some of the hidden data?
 Did you know that there is information “under the hood” and often unobtainable except through programmatic means.
-Let’s take a look at what really is available in a 140 max character tweet:
+Let’s take a look at what really is available in a 140 max character tweet using social media forensics: